 Decking stain prevention

 For notorious staining substances, such as red wine and soy sauce, it’s important to flush the area as soon as possible with a warm soapy water cleaning solution.
 Scrub lightly with a plastic bristle deck brush before it has a chance to set.

 Need to Call in the Big Guns?

-To avoid damaging your deck, ensure you don’t aim the washer at any one spot for too long and use long sweeping strokes in the direction of the wood grain.
+To avoid damaging your deck if using a pressure washer, ensure you don’t aim the washer at any one spot for too long and use long sweeping strokes in the direction of the wood grain.